-I like the flavor of the Libby’s Pumpkin Pie recipe, found on the back of the Libby’s can of pumpkin.
-Yes, I’ve tried fresh pumpkin- cooked, but like the texture, flavor and color of Libby’s better.
+I’ve tried fresh pumpkin, but like the texture, flavor and color of Libby’s better.
 I found after several adjustments to their recipe, this one works time and time again.
 No jiggly middle.
-Just a nice bite of lightly spiced pumpkin filling in every bite.
+Just a nice bite of lightly spiced pumpkin filling in every single bite!

 Everyone needs a good pumpkin pie in their repertoire of holiday favorites.
-This is my tried and true, never fail recipe.
-Hope you love it.
+This our family favorite, never-fail pumpkin pie recipe.
+I hope you love it too.
+Happy baking!

 Our Favorite Pumpkin Pie